fi3ework/rollup-plugin-fork-ts-checker/README.md

 yarn add fork-ts-checker-webpack-plugin -D
 ```

 The original idea for this plugin was to work with [rollup-plugin-typescript2](https://github.com/ezolenko/rollup-plugin-typescript2).
-It also could work with and none type checking TypeScript compile tool.
+It also could work with any none type checking TypeScript compile tool.

 Here's a simple Rollup config example work with rpt2: